yimingweng/genome_assembling_of_gelechiid_moths/note.md

 - The estimated genome size is about 302 Mbp
 - The heterozygosity is fairly low, about 1%
 - The mean coverage is about 24.7X, slightly lower than expected
-- This is possibly due to the repeat regions at the 100X peak which is odd, as it seems that part of the gemome is **tetraploid**, as the repeats are ~25/~50/~100.
+- This is possibly due to the repeat regions at the 100X peak which is odd, as it seems that part of the genome is **tetraploid**, as the repeats are ~25/~50/~100.
 ![](http://qb.cshl.edu/genomescope/genomescope2.0/user_data/mYfpkD8wYxxcIy48XpO0/linear_plot.png)
 ![](http://qb.cshl.edu/genomescope/genomescope2.0/user_data/mYfpkD8wYxxcIy48XpO0/transformed_linear_plot.png)